spacewalk01/yolov5-face-mask-detection/README.md

 # Face Mask Detection
-Face mask detection is an object detection task that detects whether people are wearing masks or not in real-time videos.
+Face mask detection is an object detection task that detects whether people are wearing masks or not in videos/images.
 This repo includes a demo for building a face mask detector using YOLOv5 model.
 <p align="center"> <img src="results/anim2.gif" /></p>

 ### Dataset